This Day In Writing History

 Despite a strong defense by lawyers hired by his uncle, Clyde is convicted and sentenced to death.
 The novel's greatest scenes of pathos take place in prison, where Clyde corresponds with his mother until the day of his execution.

 He criticized American capitalism in Tragic America (1931) and America is Worth Saving (1941).
-But he was best known for his fiction and is rightfully considered one of the all-time great American novelists.
+But he was best known for his fiction and is rightfully considered to be one of the all-time greatest American novelists.